HL7/smart-app-launch/input/pages/app-launch.md

 ### Refresh access token

 Refresh tokens are issued to enable sessions to last longer than the validity period of an access token.
-The app can use the `expires_in` field from the token response (see <a href="#step-5-access-token">step 5</a>) to determine when its access token will expire.
+The app can use the `expires_in` field from the token response (see <a href="#step-5-access-token">Obtain access token</a>) to determine when its access token will expire.
 EHR implementers are also encouraged to consider using the [OAuth 2.0 Token Introspection Protocol](https://tools.ietf.org/html/rfc7662) to provide an introspection endpoint that clients can use to examine the validity and meaning of tokens.
 An app with "online access" can continue to get new access tokens as long as the end-user remains online.
 Apps with "offline access" can continue to get new access tokens without the user being interactively engaged for cases where an application should have long-term access extending beyond the time when a user is still interacting with the client.

 The app requests a refresh token in its authorization request via the `online_access` or `offline_access` scope (see <a href="scopes-and-launch-context.html">SMART on FHIR Access Scopes</a> for details).
 A server can decide which client types (public or confidential) are eligible for offline access and able to receive a refresh token.
 If granted, the EHR supplies a refresh_token in the token response.
 A refresh token SHALL BE bound to the same `client_id` and SHALL contain the same, or a subset of, the set of claims authorized for the access token with which it is associated.
 After an access token expires, the app requests a new access token by providing its refresh token to the EHR's token endpoint.]